MediaComem/comem-archioweb/guides/deploy-in-the-cloud.md

 ### Make it a Git repository

-To deploy code on Heroku, you will need to use [Git][git].
+To deploy code on Render, you will need to use [Git][git].
 Initialize a Git repository in the application's directory:

 ```bash